 Visiting students are those who are currently enrolled at another institution and who want to take a class at Virginia Wesleyan University to be transferred to their home institution.
-The Visiting Student Application is primarily used in the Summer and Winter Sessions.
+The Visiting Student Application is primarily used in the Summer Session and January Term.

 Non-degree or unclassified students are those who are taking course work for credit but are not working toward a degree.
 A student who decides at a later date to change this status needs to reapply to the University as a degree-seeking student.